It was Christmas morning, December 25, 2014.

-Our story picks back up a few years later in early Fall of 2017.
-I was putting a load of laundry into the dryer and my eyes caught the unopened sewing machine box that was perched on a shelf.
+Fast forward three years later to early Fall of 2017.
+I was putting a load of laundry into the dryer and I looked up at the unopened sewing machine box that was perched on the upper laundry room shelf.

-Stretching up on my tiptoes, I pulled the bulky package down and unboxed the sewing machine for the very first time.
-I figured I could sew up some simple pillow cases before I put it back on the shelf for another few years.
+Stretching up on my tiptoes, I pulled the box down and, after three years, unboxed the sewing machine for the first time.
+I figured I could sew up some simple pillow cases before I put it back in the box and left it alone for another few years.

 I used the instructions in the Owner's Manual to thread the machine and try my first few stitches.
 After I learned how to backstitch and sew a straight line, I thought I'd try a quick project.
 I turned to YouTube and found a beginner's tutorial for keyfobs.
 An hour later, I had made my first sewing craft ever: